 Ray Estefania is co-founder and Executive Director of Family Recovery Specialists (FRS).
-FRS provides an intensive outpatient program for adolescents and young adults who are dealing with substance abuse and addiction issues.
-We believe addiction is a primary, progressive, potentially fatal disease that can be successfully treated.
+FRS provides an intensive outpatient program for adolescents and adults who are dealing with substance use disorders and mental health challenges.
 Our program consists of education, individual counseling, group therapy, family counseling and random drug screening.
-We provide highly individualized and comprehensive services for addiction and recovery with a 12 step focus.
+We provide highly individualized and comprehensive services for addiction and recovery with a focus on clinical excellence and great customer service.
 This program includes education about the physical, emotional and social risks associated with substance use.
 Clients are taught refusal skills and other coping mechanisms in order to make better choices related to living a physically and emotionally healthy lifestyle free from chemical use.
-Parents are guided and supported to set clear limits and boundaries which promote better decision making and accountability in their children.
-Parents and participants attend a weekly multi-family group where issues of communication, conflict resolution and recovery are processed.
-Families are provided direction and supported in order to learn new, more effective ways of communicating and relating to one another.
+Famliy members are guided and supported to set clear limits and boundaries which promote better decision making and accountability for their loved ones.
+Families and participants attend a weekly multi-family group where issues of communication, conflict resolution and recovery are processed.
+They are provided direction and supported in order to learn new, more effective ways of communicating and relating to one another.

 The program meets four times per week, Mon-Thu from 6:00 to 8:30 pm.
 Individual and family therapy appointments are scheduled at a time that is convenient for the client and family.
 All participants are encouraged to attend 12 step meetings in the community on their own.
 Parents are encouraged to attend Families Anonymous or Al-Anon meetings to engage with other families and obtain support and experience with 12 step concepts.
 The average length of stay is 2-3 months in the outpatient program but some individuals may require longer or shorter lengths of stay.
 Clients who successfully complete the outpatient program are entitled to a weekly one hour aftercare meeting for ongoing support.
 At the time of discharge, we make additional recommendations for aftercare which may include individual and/or family therapy, follow up with psychiatrist or other mental health professional.
 We can provide these additional services or in some cases it may be more appropriate to refer the client to another professional.